elycruz/gulpw/README.md

 `gulpw {task-name}:{bundle-name}` for one bundle `gulpw {task-name}` for all bundles

+where `{task-alias}` is the task you want to run ('build', 'minify' etc.) and `{bundle-alias}` is the bundle you want to run the task for (for './bundle-configs/hello-world.yaml' the bundle alias would be `hello-world`.

-E.g., `gulpw build:global build:some-other-bundle deploy:global deploy:some-other-bundle --dev`
+Also, e.g., `gulpw build:global build:some-other-bundle deploy:global deploy:some-other-bundle --dev`
 The above example builds (see [build](#build) task for more info) some bundles (in development mode (unminified due to `--dev` flag)) and deploys them to the users selected server (see [deploy](#deploy) task section for more info).